alfiedotwtf/AABillFAQ/README.md

 communications provider to do an act or thing for which the agency would be required to have or obtain a warrant or authorisation under certain acts (see s 317ZH).
-It’s slightly clunky drafting, but in general terms, the point of this provision is to make sure the agency gets a warrant which it then carries out using the Sch 1 notice.
+It’s slightly clunky drafting, but in general terms, the point of this provision is to make sure the agency gets a warrant when it wants the designated communications provider to disclose information.

+The agency might issue the Sch 1 notice to ensure it gets the "access and assistance" to enable the information described in the warrant to be delivered.
+What happens if the Sch 1 notice tells you to install software or equipment that gives the agency direct access to the information they want without asking the designated communications provider?
+It may be debatable but it looks like the agency won't need a warrant or authorization if they can get access the data without asking the designated communications provider.

-That's fine for warrants, but authorisations are a little more tricky.
-For example, the metadata retention regime authorises certain agencies to request metadata without a warrant.
+That’s fine for warrants, but authorisations are a little more tricky.
+For example, the metadata retention regime authorises certain agencies to request metadata without a warrant but require the agency (without going to a judicial officer) to get the metadata if they issue an authorisation.
 There is an interesting (and alarming) example here that might illustrate the point.

 It is easy to imagine that an agency might want the metadata of a leaker of sensitive government information, if they suspect the leaking breaks the law.